Exus Blog Article

 Consider new collections approaches.
-The aggressive collections is not working.
-Banks need to make the right offer to customers at the right time through increased account analytics, portfolio segmentation and robust software tools.
+The aggressive collections are not working.
+Banks need to make the right offer to customers at the right time through increased account analytics, portfolio segmentation, and robust software tools.

 Adopt an early warning system.
 These systems consist of risk scoring and sophisticated risk models that prevent delinquencies and mitigate the effects of distressed accounts—before they become distressed in the first place.